Standard Operating Procedures

 SOPs for Flight Deck Management

-• Do not place headsets or other items on the dash to prevent scratching the windscreen.
+• Do not place headsets or other items on the dashboard to prevent scratching the windscreen.

 • Brief all roles and responsibilities, including pilot flying (PF) and pilot monitoring (PM) duties, before flight.